watbulb/FireHawk/Home.md

 To flash your SD card on Linux:

-    xzcat /path/to/raspbian-ua-netinst-<latest-version-number>.img.xz > /dev/sdX
+    xzcat /path/to/firehawk-ua-netinst-<latest-version-date>.img.xz > /dev/sdX

 Replace _/dev/sdX_ with the real path to your SD card.

 ## Installing
 In normal circumstances, you can just power on your Pi and cross your fingers.

-Once the install has been completed you should be able to open up the nodejs webserver on you favorite browser by clicking this link [firepick:8080](firepick:8080) If this does not work there are a few likely answers to this:
+For indication purposes, your Pi will indicate the install has either succeeded or failed by controlling the on board PWR and ACT LED's.
+When the entire install process has finished successfully both the PWR and ACT LED's will flash in a strobe pattern.
+If an error has occurred, the PWR LED will stay solid.
+Once the install has been completed successfully you should be able to access the nodejs webserver on your favorite browser by clicking this link [firepick:8080](firepick:8080)

+_If your Pi has indicated install completion and you can't access the nodejs serve, this could be why:_

-1. Your Pi is not using your router as the default DNS, resulting in your computer not being able to recognize the hostname of the Pi
+Your Pi is not using your router as the default DNS, resulting in your computer not being able to recognize the hostname of the Pi.
+Please try using `your-pi's-ip:8080`.
-2. The Install is not yet finished
-3. There was an error in the FirePick packages installation

-Once the install is finished, your Pi will indicate so by flashing the ACT `green` LED on/off in one second intervals.
-If an error has occured the PWR LED will stay solid.
-If you feel that there was an error in your installation, please continue to troubleshooting.

-**Note:** During the installation you'll see various warning messages, like "Warning: cannot read table of mounted file systems" and "dpkg: warning: ignoring pre-dependency problem!".
-Those are expected and harmless.

 ## Installer customization
 You can use the installer _as is_ and get a minimal system installed which you can then use and customize to your needs.